NNPDF/nnpdf/doc/sphinx/source/tutorials/addspecialgrouping.rst

 How to add a new metadata group
 ===============================

-in :ref:`data_specification` it is described how a user can define a custom grouping at the level of the runcard, by specifying ``custom_group`` in each ``dataset_input`` and then specifying ``metadata_group=custom_group``.
+In :ref:`data_specification` it is described how a user can define a custom grouping at the level of the runcard, by specifying ``custom_group`` in each ``dataset_input`` and then specifying ``metadata_group=custom_group``.
 This is great for testing, but what if you define a grouping that you want to reuse and